mnikander/transpiler/README.md

 ```
 -->

-Might be parsed into the following AST node in JSON form:
+might be parsed into the following AST node in JSON form:

 ```json
 {